Back (or hip!) pain? How to know if it is sciatica or radiculopathy.

 In some cases, injections into the affected area can provide temporary relief from symptoms while allowing time for healing without resorting to surgery right away.
 These injections usually contain steroids which reduce inflammation in order to ease discomfort associated with radiculopathy.

 Radiculopathy should not be mistaken for sciatica, as the latter only involve es irritation of a single nerve - the sciatic nerve.
-In contrast, radiculopathy is caused by compression of multiple nerves at once due to herniated discs or spinal stenosis and can result in shooting pains down both legs instead of just one like with sciatica alone.
+In contrast, lumbar radiculopathy is caused by compression of multiple nerves at once due to herniated discs or spinal stenosis and can result in shooting pains down both legs instead of just one like with sciatica alone.

 To prevent developing either condition, it is important to maintain good posture throughout daily activities, including sitting at work all day.
 Slouching over time will put extra strain on the lower back and can eventually lead to issues like back pain, sciatic nerve pain or radiculopathy.
 Taking frequent breaks during periods of extended sitting each day may also prove beneficial.
 Additionally, regular exercise routines focused on strengthening core muscles will help support proper alignment, reducing the stress placed upon them and helping keep everything properly balanced in order to prevent any potential problems from arising later down the line.